Skip to contents

 labels <- expression(beta[0], beta[1])

-Hence the ESSs are very low with a value of ~ 8, resulting in inefficiency factors of ~2400.
+Hence the estimated ESSs are very low with a value of around 5, resulting in estimated IFs of about 500.

 To illustrate quasi-separation we use the same responses as in Example 8.4, but now set x=1x=1 for all successes and additionally for 100 failures.
 Hence for x=0x=0 always a failure is observed, whereas for x=1x=1 both successes and failures occur.